 Select clients include Lexus, Cutty Sark, Red Bull, Goldenvoice, Deitch Projects, Vice Media, New York City Opera, Cornerstone Promotion, Chrome Industries and various record labels, as well as fashion labels Vans, Rogan, Loomstate, and Anon Optics.

 Tod has exhibited work in solo and group shows around the world and at Mass MoCA and the Philadelphia Art Alliance.
+He has presented his work at Aperture Gallery and the Feature Shoot’s The Blow Up.
 His work has also appeared in photography and art books, such as The Vice Photo Book, Hijacked, The Sense of Movement: When Artists Travel, Rock the Boat, Street World and Backyard Shakedown.

 In 2013 Tod published his first book of photography, BRIGHT NIGHTS: Photographs of Another New York, with Prestel Publishing.
 The book chronicles 15 years of living and shooting in NYC, with 10 essays by fellow collaborators and cultural observers.
 "This startlingly beautiful collection of images captures a gritty culture that belies the city’s glamorous persona." —Juxtapoz